First Battle of Przasnysz: The battle

-On 12 February, the right flank of the army group Gallwitz went on the offensive, crossing the Skrwa Prawa river, 600 Russian prisoners were captured.
-During the fighting, parts of the Russian 4th Siberian and 27th army corps were discovered near Różan and Przasnysz.
-Considering it necessary to further increase pressure on Łomża and Osowiec, Hindenburg transferred the XX Army Corps with the 41st Infantry Division from the Gallwitz group to the 8th Army, setting the task of capturing Lomza and Osowiec, and in return transferred to Mlava I reserve corps under the command of General Lieutenant Curt von Morgen (1st and 36th reserve divisions).
+On 12 February, the right flank of the Gallwitz's army group went on the offensive, crossing the Skrwa Prawa river, 600 Russian prisoners were captured.
+During the fighting, parts of the Russian 4th Siberian and 27th Army Corps were discovered near Różan and Przasnysz.
+Considering it necessary to further increase pressure on Łomża and Osowiec, Hindenburg transferred the XX Army Corps with the 41st Infantry Division from the Gallwitz group to the 8th Army, setting the task of capturing Lomza and Osowiec, and in return transferred to Mlava I Reserve Corps under the command of General Lieutenant Curt von Morgen (1st under Sigismund von Förster and 36th Reserve Divisions under Konrad Kurt Kruge).

 On 15 February, Morgen's corps landed in Mlawa and moved towards Ciechanów.
 Pressure was created on the left flank of the Russian grouping on the Narew.
 On 16 February, Scholz's group, reinforced by the 11th Landwehr Division, drove the Russian troops (Caucasian Rifle Brigade) out of Kolno.
 Hindenburg hurried Otto von Below with the preparation of a decisive offensive against the fortresses along the rivers Bobr and Narew.
 On 17 February, the Scholz group (41st Infantry, 3rd Reserve, 1st and 11th Landwehr Divisions, 5th Infantry Brigade) drove the Russian troops of the 10th Army across the Skroda River.

 By the evening of 16 February, Russian troops occupied the line from Osowiec to Slupno.
-On 17 February, a meeting was held at the Staff of the Supreme Commander, at which Nikolai Ruzsky proposed to transfer the maximum number of troops to Mlava, deploying two armies here - the 1st and 12th, and using the 2nd and 5th armies as a reserve and even withdraw to reduce the front to Novogeorgievsk and Warsaw.
-The commander-in-chief of the armies of the Southwestern Front, General of Artillery Nikolai Ivanov, and his chief of staff, General of Infantry Mikhail Alekseyev, spoke out against such a withdrawal, which exposed the flank of neighboring armies during the period of the Austro-Hungarian offensive in the Carpathians.
+On 17 February, a meeting was held at the Staff of the Russian Supreme Commander, at which Nikolai Ruzsky proposed to transfer the maximum number of troops to Mlava, deploying two armies here - the 1st and 12th, and using the 2nd and 5th Armies as a reserve and even withdraw to reduce the front to Novogeorgievsk and Warsaw.
+The commander-in-chief of the armies of the Southwestern Front, General of Artillery Nikolai Ivanov, and his chief of staff, General of Infantry Mikhail Alekseyev, spoke out against such a withdrawal, which exposed the flank of neighbouring armies during the period of the Austro-Hungarian offensive in the Carpathians.
 The Supreme Commander, Grand Duke Nikolai Nikolayevich, forbade a retreat from the positions on Bzura, Rawka and Pilica, but approved the plan to attack Mlava with the forces of two armies.
 The start of the offensive was scheduled for 20 February.